INK-USC/StructMineDataPipeline/README.md

 $ java -mx4g -cp "code/stanford-corenlp-full-2016-10-31/*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer
 $ ./getInputJsonFile.sh
 ```
 Our example data files are located in ./data folder.
-You should be able to see these 2 files generated in the same folder - train.json and test.json, after running the above command.
+You should be able to see these 3 files generated in the same folder - train.json, test.json and brown (brown cluster file), after running the above command.

 ## Parameters - getInputJsonFile.sh
 Raw train & test files to run on.